 Bonds are less volatile than stocks, and safer over the short term.

 As a result of this rise, I sold some of my U.S. stock index and bought $120,000 of my government bond index.
-The bond index is represented by the green line on the chart.

 This rebalancing realigned my portfolio with roughly the following allocations:

 - 31% U.S. stocks

 The following month, I was fortunate enough to see my international stock index fall.
 In total, since the beginning of April, it dropped 17%.

 My account’s dividends don’t get automatically reinvested, and they had been stockpiling for a while (because I was too lazy to reinvest them).

 In June, 2012, I coupled those dividend proceeds with my monthly salary savings to buy $29,000 worth of my international stock market index.